Anonymous-Quant/Andaman-Dada/README.md

 # Andaman-Dada
 A website to get andaman &amp; nicobar tourist contact leads

-Entry point of code execution is index.html
+index.html --> Entry point of code execution photos --> a folder to store images